Save your boat and buy a mast head float! Small boats capsize. Sooner or later you will too!

 Some small boats have enough volume in the mast itself to prevent turtling or at least delay it but few masts are perfectly sealed and water starts to get in making the mast heavy.
 If the mast fills with water if can be impossible to right a small boat by leveraging the centerboard.
 What if the centerboard is up?
 Then what do you do?
 If you're reading this thinking..."I have no idea".
 Then we highly recommend you practice a capsize in your small boat at the next available opportunity close to shore in calm water and get some experience before you are caught off guard!

 Enter the mast head float!
 A mast head float is the simplest and best way to make a small boat un-turtle-able and most importantly, make you more self sufficient on the water.
 With a mast head float, you have plenty of time to right the boat without worrying about turtling.
 Below, the crew holds onto the mizzen mast and the heavier skipper prepares to right the boat.
 The crew is scooped aboard automatically and can then assist their partner and keep the boat under control.
-Check out the video here
+Check out the video here.

-We were partly inspired by Russel Brown's rebuilt mast float for his G32 catamaran which he sailed in the Race to Alaska.
+When designing a mast head float we apply the same design principles we always do.
+It must be simple, reliable and light weight.
+But that isn't quite enough, we also do not want to sacrifice performance.
+Our design is simple to assemble, very light weight and always points into the wind with a aerodynamic shape to minimize drag as much as possible.
+It is quickly removed from the top of the mast with a cotter pin.
+We were partly inspired by Russell Brown's rebuilt mast float for his G32 catamaran which he sailed in the Race to Alaska.
 The G32 of course was designed by Jan and Meade Gougeon who have always been a strong advocate of self sufficient sailboat designs that could be recovered from a capsize in any conditions.
 You can see pictures of that float here.
 While his float is immaculately built, it requires molds to construct.
 We wanted a simple to build version suitable for small boats.

 Our glassed and painted 20lb float weighs just over 1lb with a couple ounces of balance weight in the nose.